discover-labs/dictum/docs/docs/data_model/getting_started.md

 ### Instantiate a Project

-You can interact with you project by calling methods of an instance of `Project` class.
+You can interact with your project by calling methods on an instance of `Project` class.
 The `Project` needs to know where to look for the data model and profiles definition.
 There are several ways to specify them.